lakatdev/keszeg3/README.md

 `print string Hello World!\n`

 The "\n" at the end prints a new line.
-There are only 2 escaped characters in keszeg, one is the newline character the other is the numbersign (#).
+There are only 3 escaped characters in keszeg, one is the newline character and the other two are the numbersign (#) and the space.

 - newline: "\n"
 - numbersign: "\h"
+- space: "\s"

 ### Print numbers from 0 to 100
 This program uses a while loop to print numbers from 0 to 100 each to a new line.